Biological control of weeds in New Zealand

 It is too early to judge the success of some programmes as it can takes years to decades for agents to reach densities that have significant impact on weed populations.
 A notable example of a delay that can sometimes occur in agent success has been the biocontrol of heather (Calluna vulgaris) using the heather beetle (Lochmaea suturalis).
-Heather had spread widely on the central volcanic plataeu in the North Island.
+Heather had spread widely on the central volcanic plateau in the North Island.
 The Department of Conservation initiated a heather biocontrol programme that led to L. suturalis being released at Tongariro National Park in 1990.
 It was over a decade later, in 2001, that heather beetle outbreaks began killing patches of heather.
 By 2007, the heather beetle outbreak was spreading quickly and it was demonstrated that heather beetles were more effective at killing heather than herbicide use, and led to an increase in cover of native dicot plants while these decreased in cover and species richness with herbicide application.

 With so many weeds wild in New Zealand, there had been the concern that biologically controlling one weed species on conservation land would only lead to replacement by another weed instead of benefiting the native flora.
 This was shown not to be the case with the successful biocontrol of mist flower, which had become a dense and widespread forest riparian weed in northern New Zealand, and then was successfully biologically controlled by the release of a white smut fungus (Entyloma ageratinae) and a gall fly (Procecidochares alani).
 Over five years of monitoring, the species richness and percentage cover of other introduced plants was unaltered while the species richness and percentage cover of native plants increased.

-History of weed biocontrol in New Zealand
+History

 A ragwort plant in Auckland, New Zealand, being fed on by caterpillars of cinnabar moth.
 Cinnabar moth was one of the first biocontrol agents released in NZ.